hpe-storage/scod/docs/learn/hpe_storage_k8s/index.md

 ```
 http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/
 ```
+!!!
+Note
     The Dashboard UI can only be accessed from the machine where the command is executed.
 See `kubectl proxy --help` for more options.

 <h2>Create the Admin Service Account</h2>